 B2B Appointment Setting: Pay Per Appointment

-Many business owners are typically looking for quick ways to boost their sales, and often choose the pay per appointment model (PPA) after doing some research on the topic.
+Many business owners are typically looking for quick ways to boost their lead generation and sales, and often choose the pay per appointment model (PPA) after doing some research on the topic.
 They are trying to make their investments work for them, so they expect a decent ROI as a result.

 Pay Per Appointment: Pros

 Companies providing PPA services often charge a fixed fee, promising to deliver a particular number of b2b leads, which is very convenient.
 Apart from the fee, you might also be asked to pay a commission for some extra services.
 Most typically, 60% of payments are associated with the base and 40% with the commission.